Frequently Asked Honey Bees Questions & Answers

 Do you have questions about beekeeping?
 Send them to us using our contact form, and your question (along with our answer!) could end up here!
+Would you like to add your answer to one of our customer's questions, or expand on an answer?
+Let Us Know!

 Honey naturally granulates over time.
-Granulated honey is often though of as bad, but quite the opposite, it means that it is a very good quality of honey, it's pure and it doesn't contain any additives.
+Granulated honey is often thought of as bad, but quite the opposite, it means that it is a very good quality of honey, it's pure and it doesn't contain any additives.
 Honey also does not require refrigeration.
-It has its own natural preservatives in it, and can actually stay good for years.
+It has its own natural perservatives in it, and can actually stay good for years.
 There's no problem with leaving it in a cupboard or on the counter; putting your honey in the refrigerator will only cause it to granulate more quickly.

 If you would like to re-liquify your honey, all you need to do is pour it out of the plastic container into a large glass jar, big enough to hold all of the honey in your bottle.
-Heat the honey up, either in the microwave or in a hot water bath, stirring often, until the honey is clear and all granulation is gone.
+Heat the honey up, either in the microwave of in a hot water bath, stirring often, until the honey is clear and all granulation is gone.

 It is also important to not overheat your honey.
 Honey can get a burnt taste from overheating, it can become darker in color, and once you reach a higher temperature you start to destroy the good enzymes in the honey.